dimagi/commcare-cloud/docs/commcare-cloud/backup.md

 BlobDB backups create a compressed version of the blobdb data directory.

 ### Restoring BlobDB Backups
+The BlobDB restore process depends on what BlobDB system you're using.
-The BlobDB restore process is the same as the couchdb restore process in that it involves extracting the backed up data to the data directory.
+- If you're using the default file system BlobDB, the restore process is the same as the couchdb restore process in that it involves extracting the backed up data to the data directory.
+- If you're using some other (distributed) system you should follow that service's provided instructions on restoration.

+The file system BlobDB restore process will be explained below.

 - Become the `cchq` user
   ``` bash